Demarcily/te19-testserver/SQL.md

 show tables; (Shows a table of different stuff, the newly created user can be seen at the bottom)

-SELECT * FROM user; (Shows all information from table)
+SELECT * FROM 'table'; (Shows all information from table)

-SELECT name from users; (Shows specific category in table)
+SELECT 'variable' from users; (Shows values from specific variables in a table)

-describe 'insert' (use to describe a value from a tabel, such as user)
+describe 'table' (Used to show variables in table.
+Such as id, name, and password)

-create database 'name' (to create a database. 'name' is the name of the database)
+create database 'new database name' (to create a database. 'name' is the name of the database)

 CREATE TABLE 'name' (id INT UNSIGNED AUTO_INCREMENT, PRIMARY KEY(id)) ENGINE = innodb CHARACTER SET 'utf8mb4'; ('name' is for the name of the table.
 AUTO_INCREMENT is so it counts for us when we add things to the table)

 ALTER TABLE users ADD name VARCHAR (140) NOT NULL;

-INSERT INTO users (name) VALUES ('Liam'); ()
+INSERT INTO users (name) VALUES ('Liam'); (Insert stuff information into table in relation to its variables)

 ALTER TABLE users ADD password VARCHAR (255) NOT NULL;